 You don’t have to throw yourself off of a bridge if a nail polish bottle breaks – just use a magic eraser and nail polish remover.

 Did you enjoy my home cleaning tips?
-Then I think you’re going to like some of our other cleaning posts.
+Then I think you’re going to like some of our other cleaning and organizing posts.
 Just check these out:

 - Two Ingredient DIY Carpet Deodorizer – That Works!